Physicians for the future

 - Evans Fellowships provide full-ride tuition for the Physician MBA Program, plus various leadership development opportunities.

-The curriculum in these programs is as rigorous as any Kelley School of Business course work, but with a focus on solving healthcare challenges.
+The curriculum in these programs is as rigorous as any Kelley School of Business course work, but with a focus on solving health care challenges.
 Traditional business topics, such as finance, accounting, economics and operations, are viewed through the lens of medicine so that each lesson is directly applicable to faculty.
-Even if they haven’t been a student for years, or have never taken a business course, physicians will find comfort in studying the business of medicine alongside colleagues who speak the same language and face the same challenges.
+Physicians will find comfort in studying the business of medicine alongside colleagues who speak the same language and face the same challenges

 Networking and leadership opportunities

 Alumni of Kelley’s physician-only programs say that peer learning and expanding their network of physician colleagues are among the greatest takeaways from these courses.
 In order to earn a leadership position or create wider impact in a faculty role, physicians must understand how to work cohesively with others, manage their strengths and weaknesses and properly align themselves for the positions they seek.
 These programs provide unique insight into how physicians can leverage skills in management, leadership, negotiations and process improvement to earn a seat at the table when health care business decisions are made.

 Faculty who complete these programs gain an understanding of the other side of health care, the one beyond the exam room, laboratory or grand rounds.
 Faculty who have enrolled in these programs acquire new knowledge and skills in a positive learning environment.

 Faculty may fund enrollment in these programs through tuition remission, CME or professional development funds, or by school and department funding.
 Continuing Medical Education (CME) credits are awarded for every hour you spend in class session.
 CME credits are administered through the Division of Continuing Medicine Education.